AxelUser/blog/content/blog/002-callermembername-attribute-for-logging/index.md

 legacy: true
 ---

-Since C# 4.5 you can use "magic" attributes to retrieve caller information:

-- CallerFilePath
-- CallerLineNumber
-- CallerMemberName
+In software development, especially when working with large codebases, tracking down where and how methods are called can be a challenging task.
+Debugging and logging become essential tools in a developer's toolkit to understand the flow of execution and identify issues.

+Since C# 4.5, the language introduced a set of "magic" attributes that greatly simplify this process.
+These attributes automatically provide information about the caller, making your code cleaner and more maintainable.

+This blog post will delve into how these attributes work, provide examples of their use, and demonstrate how they can enhance your debugging and logging efforts.

+## Understanding Caller Information Attributes

+Caller information attributes are designed to retrieve metadata about the caller of a method.
+They are `CallerFilePath`, `CallerLineNumber` and `CallerMemberName`.

-These attributes are targeted to change default value of optional parameters in methods.
-They pass the information about place in code, where method was called.
+These attributes allow you to change the default values of optional parameters in methods, providing valuable information about the location in the code where the method was called.

+## What is a Caller?

+In programming, a *caller* is the piece of code that invokes (calls) a method or function.
+Understanding the context of the caller can help in debugging and maintaining code, as it tells you where a particular method was called from within your application.

+## Default Behavior of Optional Parameters

-Well, compiler always translate optional parameters into default values, if other behavior is not defined.
-For example, you have some logging method:
+By default, the compiler translates optional parameters into their default values if no other value is provided.
+For example, consider the following logging method:

 ```csharp
 void Log(string msg, string method = null)